MetPX/sarracenia/doc/Prog.rst

   transformer.perform(testparent)

 The part after the #self.on_file line is only a test harness.
-Once creates a calling object with the fields needed to test the fields the plugin will use in the parent and Message classes.
+One creates a calling object with the fields needed to test the fields the plugin will use in the TestParent and TestMessage classes.

 File Notification Without Downloading